xrdocs/multicast/_tutorials/tree-sid-demo.md

 ### Outputs

-#### ROOT - R1
+### ROOT - R1

 The root is the node where everything starts from.
-The traffic will be starting from here towards the rest of the nodes in the topology.
+The traffic will be starting from here towards the rest of the nodes within the topology.

 ****[d82] show run multicast-routing vrf red****